Carscafmoo/goly/README.md

 Returns:
 - status code: 201
 - data:
   - id: unique integer identifier of the user
   - email: user's email
   - first_name: the created user's first name
-    - las_name: the created user's last name
+  - last_name: the created user's last name
   - registered_on: the UTC time at which the user registered
 Errors:
+- Status code 400: Invalid request
 - Status code 409: Resource already exists, in case of a duplicate email.

 **/login/**